DamienCassou/textlint/README.markdown

 TextLint provides a structural model of written text and an extensible rule-based checking mechanism.

-TextLint implements various stylistic rules that his authors collected over the years, and that are described in
+TextLint implements various stylistic rules that its authors collected over the years, and that are described in

 - The Elements of Style, by William Strunk Jr. and E. B. White